opencity-labs/ccat_anonymizer/README.md

 ## Settings

 - **`reversible_chat`**: *(Boolean, default: True)* - If enabled, PII in chat messages is anonymized reversibly, restoring original data in responses.
 If disabled, anonymization is permanent.
+The un-anonymized text is stored in the `message.deanonymized` field so that, even in subsequent messages, the LLM never sees personal data, but it can be shown in the frontend correctly.

 - **`anonymize_rabbit_hole`**: *(Boolean, default: False)* - If enabled, anonymize documents before inserting into memory (rabbit hole).